tolyy/vehicle-behaviour-classification-on-intersections/README.md

 ## Thesis Paper

-The detailed approach and evaluation can be found in [Will include the link to the paper later].
+The detailed approach and evaluation can be found in [(https://cs.vu.nl/~versto/VU-CS-BSc-MSc-Theses/VU-CS-BSc-Thesis-Mert-Dolgun-2025.pdf)].

 ## Project Overview